 Benjamin Johnson, Ed.D.
-Dean of Students (954) 262-7281 • bj379@nova.edu processed to conclusion, in accordance with the policies contained in the Faculty Policy Manual or Employee Policy Manual and the grievance procedures contained therein.
+Dean of Students (954) 262-7281 • bj379@nova.edu

 The dean of students will be responsible for coordinating the investigation and making a determination as to any potential behaviors/activities which may violate the university's disability discrimination/harassment policies.